naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 ## 1 The Code
 The code which we Dockerize in this tutorial can be found [here](https://github.com/naacl2022-reproducibility-track/reproducibility-example).
-If you follow along with the commands in this tutorial, you should clone that repository and delete the existing Dockerfile.

-The code is meant to simulate an example codebase that corresponds to a published paper which proposes a new summarization model.
+The codebase is meant to simulate an example codebase that corresponds to a published paper which proposes a new summarization model.
 The Dockerfile built here will reproduce the [ROUGE](https://aclanthology.org/W04-1013/) score (an automatic method of evaluating summary quality) reported by the hypothetical paper by running a pre-trained summarization model released by the authors on a test dataset to generate summaries and calculating ROUGE using the generated summaries.

 In reality, the pre-trained model model is a [BART](https://aclanthology.org/2020.acl-main.703/) model fine-tuned on the CNN/DailyMail dataset which was released by the BART authors, and we only run inference on 10 test examples for the sake of this tutorial.